Did you know there’s a concept known as “loan seasoning”?

 If you have the cash for it, it’s yours.

 However, when it comes to qualifying for a loan, this isn’t necessarily the case.

-You can’t qualify with undocumented funds and cash on hand.
+You can’t qualify with undocumented funds.

 For a mortgage loan, seasoned funds for closing must be documented by a loan officer and mortgage processor in the earlier stages of the mortgage process.